Cryst/gns3-docker-images/ipterm/java/README.md

-# web_java - Firefox Web Browser, Java-8 and Java Web Start
+# [Deprecated] web_java - Firefox Web Browser, Java-8 and Java Web Start

+## Warning: Doesn't work with newer ASAv versions, for example v9.12 from CML 2

 This image contains the Firefox web browser, Java-8 and Java web start.
 Please note, that Firefox has disabled